-I, , give my permission for
+I,(parent/guardian) , give my permission for

-(parent/guardian)

 (sending professional/agency) to exchange health information with

-(receiving professional/agency)
+(receiving professional/agency) ·

-This includes access to information from my child's medical rec safety.
-This consent is voluntary and I understand that I can with This information will be used to plan and coordinate the care of hdraw my consent for my child at any time.
+This includes access to information from my child's medical resafety.
+This consent is voluntary and I understand that I can will be used to plan and coordinate the care ithdraw my consent for my child at any time.

 Name of Child: Date of Birth:

 Parent/Guardian Name:(print full name)

 Parent/Guardian Signature: